alexsikorski/data-migration/README.md

 #### What happens to duplicate entries?

-This algorithm always keeps the first HashMap entry when a duplicate is found, it is then placed in a separate HashMap.
-This HashMap currently has no functionality, but it's size is used for testing purposes.
-Further development can for example, export this HashMap as a CSV or text file for administration purposes.
+This algorithm always keeps the first HashMap entry when a duplicate is found, it is then placed in a separate `HashMap`.
+This `HashMap` currently has no functionality, but its size is used for testing purposes.
+Further development can for example, export this `HashMap` as a **CSV** or **text file** for administrative purposes.

 ###### Authored by Alex Sikorski